hacickn/Group-3A---Jack-the-Coder/README.md

 - **Club Members** will be able to do described abilities above and additionally directly see the events of joined club on the home main thread.
 - **Club Board Members** will be able to do described abilities above and additionally can share, remove and edit events and surveys of clubs.
 - **Club President** will be able to do described abilities above and additionally be able to edit the board members of club.
+- **Club Advisor** will be have same authority with the Club President.
+However, it should be seen that each club must have an academic advisor from the University itself.
 - **Admin** is a special position that manage the whole app and be able to give auth to club presidents.

 In this project the following technologies will be used: